test1477/vdewsvw/README.md

-It seems you're encountering an issue with the package manager designation in your SBOM generation script, specifically regarding the use of "pypi" versus "pip."
-This confusion arises from the way different package managers and ecosystems are represented in the context of Python packages.

-### Understanding the Issue

-1. **Pip vs. PyPI**:
-   - **Pip**: This is the package installer for Python.
-It is used to install packages from the Python Package Index (PyPI) and other sources.
-   - **PyPI**: This is the repository where Python packages are hosted.
-When specifying a package URL (purl), it is common to use "pypi" to indicate that the package comes from this repository.

-2. **SBOM Generation**: In your SBOM generation script, if you want to keep "pip" as the package manager name instead of converting it to "pypi," you need to adjust how you handle package manager names in your script.
+To address the issue you're facing with the SBOM generation script, specifically regarding how non-Pip components are being labeled as `pip`, we need to ensure that the script accurately identifies and categorizes package managers based on the packages being processed.

-### Full Script with Adjustments
+### Updated Full Script

-Here’s the complete script that retains "pip" as the package manager when constructing the SBOM:
+Here’s a revised version of the script that ensures proper identification of package managers, including handling cases where non-Pip components are mistakenly labeled as `pip`:

 ```python
 import requests